RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/Music/comments/1nq9j7g/bruce_springsteen_rips_democrats_were_desperately/ng56utd/

 Give up on the high road nobody ever took.
 Nobody defines what the high road means.
-It's a wildcad of reader imagination.
+It's a wildcard of reader imagination.
 The crisis is staring Reddit device users in the face.
 Reddit itself.
 Fiction is what Republicans offer.
 Donald Trump is a fiction storyteller.
 Truth Social is fiction.
 Fox News HDTV is a fiction entertainment network.
 Wake up to media ecology, "Media Woke".

 https://old.reddit.com/r/Music/comments/1nq9j7g/bruce_springsteen_rips_democrats_were_desperately/ng5fqhx/